Enrollment into Math and Programming In Computing (PIC) Courses

 Students who submit an MCR are not guaranteed a spot.
 Math advisors only manually enroll students into a course if enrollment numbers fall below capacity between Weeks 1 – 3.
 Students are considered based on priorities such as major, degree progress, and degree expected term.
 Due to the high volume of course requests, you may not find out your enrollment status for a course until the end of Week 3.

-It is open to every all UCLA and EAP students.
-However, as stated in previous answers, students are considered based on different priorities.
+It is open to all UCLA and EAP students.
+However, students are considered based on different priorities such as major and graduating term.
+It should be used a last resort to enrolling into a course.

 The MCR form opens some time during Week 0 or 1 of each academic quarter.
 Students will have to refresh the page once a day, starting the first day of instruction.
 There is no specific day or time since this is a manual process.